cltl/FormatConversions/mmax2conll/README.md

 # Issues

+ - [ ] Skipping a whole file one any error is too wasteful
  - [ ] 'on_missing' config key is not validated before use
  - [ ] `basedata_dir` and `markables_dir` should not be configuration keys
  - [ ] Too many methods in `main.py` are marked as class methods